SARAH BEEUSAERT

 I’m Thinking of You Today

-Dedicated to my grandparents; Connie and Jerry.
 Two fictional characters in my life who remain unknown, yet creating bonds through false memories of my own.
 A narrative of finding

 my family identity through letters, pictures and objects.
 The conception of reality that we carry within our past and family history, creating a nostalgic atmosphere.